What is the SDA?

 Strength and Efficiency.
 The SDA is a strong, efficient and progressive union that effectively represents its members.
 It is staffed by dedicated officials experienced in dealing with management at the highest levels.

 Support.
-By joining a union, gain strength and support when negotiating with employers.
+By joining a union, you gain strength and support when negotiating with employers.
 Improvements in wages and conditions come only because the SDA negotiates agreements with employers and appears before Industrial Commissions and other tribunals.
 All improvements are hard fought for and won by the SDA.
 As all retail employees benefit by the SDA’s activities it is only fair that everyone be a Union member and contribute.

 Protection – The SDA protects its members against threats to their jobs, such as unfair dismissal, victimisation, sexual harassment, discrimination and intimidation.
 The SDA also ensures that members are receiving the entitlements that the Union has won for them.